f5devcentral/xcwaapdemoguide/README.rst

 F5 Distributed Cloud WAF provides security through Malicious User Detection as well.
 Malicious User Detection helps identify and rank suspicious (or potentially malicious) users.
 Security teams are often burdened with alert fatigue, long investigation times, missed attacks, and false positives.
 Retrospective security through Malicious User Detection allows security teams to filter noise and to identify actual risks and threats through actionable intelligence, without manual intervention.

-WAF rules hit, forbidden access attempts, login failures, request and error rates create a timeline of events that can suggest malicious activity.
+WAF rules hit, forbidden access attempts, login failures, request and error rates -- al create a timeline of events that can suggest malicious activity.
 Users exhibiting suspicious behavior can be automatically blocked, and exceptions can be made through allow lists.

 The screenshot below represents how the malicious user can look like.